Does Happy Valley Vision Source accept insurance?

 Do I need an appointment to look at or purchase glasses?

-If your prescription is current (within the last year or as stated by the doctor), you do not need an appointment to purchase glasses.
-You are welcome to come in anytime during our normal office hours to look at frames.
+If your prescription is current (within the last year or as stated by the doctor), you do need an appointment to view frames or purchase glasses due to COVID-19.
+Please contact us to schedule an appointment.

-Do I need an appointment to pick up glasses?
+Do I need an appointment to pick up glasses or for a glasses adjustment?

 Can I fill my glasses or contact lens prescription from another doctor at Happy Valley Vision Source?